 Why Turkey is the perfect destination for your next family holiday

-Famous for its world-class beaches, ancient historical ruins and fantastic summer climate, Turkey is a great destination for anyone looking for a sunny European break.
+Famous for its world-class beaches, ancient historical ruins, and fantastic summer climate, Turkey is a great destination for anyone looking for a sunny European break.
 But tell the kids they’re going to look at old buildings and sit under a hot umbrella all week and you might get a few grumbles.
+However, Turkey offers a diverse range of activities and accommodations that cater to families, ensuring that everyone has a memorable vacation.
+From the best hotels for families in Antalya, where children can enjoy exciting amenities and parents can relax in style, to the beautiful Antalya weather that provides the perfect backdrop for outdoor adventures, there's something for everyone.
 As ever, planning ahead can make all the difference to a family break, and a bit of research before you go will show you exactly what Turkey has to offer the kids – and the grown-ups too.

 A consistently strong pound against the lira means good news for holidaymakers who want to venture outside the resorts – with meals, trips and transport costing far less than they do at home.
 Keen to keep tourists coming back, an ever-increasing number of flights are also handy for anyone who wants to be a bit more flexible with their travel times – with regular routes from all major UK airports, including Heathrow, Gatwick, Birmingham and Manchester.
 And, if you go all-inclusive, it means you won't have to worry about any other expenses once you are away.